vistalab-technion/cs236860/_assignments/10-final-project.md

 ## Milestones

 - 17th Dec: The bidding of the papers end.
 The papers are assigned.
-- 26th Jan: Turn in the final report.
+- 18th Mar: Turn in the final report.

 ## Choosing the project